Top 16 Project Management Influencers to Follow in 2021

 Jason Fried is the co-founder and CEO of project management software Basecamp.
 His web-based PM app is one of the earliest tools that inspired many other similar applications.
 Aside from being a software entrepreneur, Jason is an advocate of simplicity in productivity.
 He has been invited to TED talks for his ideas about leadership, management, productivity, and many others.
 He has authored/co-authored several bestselling books, which include REWORK, and his latest, It Doesn’t Have To Be Crazy At Work, which is getting great reviews.

 Twitter @SamSilverstein (214K)

 Sam Silverstein is an accountability solutions expert.
 He is an advocate of looking at accountability as a competitive advantage.
 Sam received his MBA at Washington University.
 He is an entrepreneur and President of Sam Silverstein Enterprises.
-He is also a certified Speaking Professional.
+He is also a Certified Speaking Professional.
 He provides keynote speeches, author of No More Excuses, and a passionate blogger.
-He shares his wisdom on social media, as well as gratitude for people who shares great results from his help and ideas.
+He shares his wisdom on social media, as well as gratitude for people who share great results from his help and ideas.

 4. Steve Gutzler

 Steve Gutzler is passionate about leadership.
 He has been included by media organizations such as the Huffington Post as among inspirational leaders active in social media.
 Steve is the founder and President of Leadership Quest, a leadership development company based in Seattle, WA.
 He is also an executive coach and trainer, providing coaching programs, training workshops, and one-on-one personalized executive coaching.
 He has been invited to speak on many occasions, with the topic of emotional intelligence in leadership as among the most requested keynote presentation.

 5. Thomas Kennedy, PMP